jacques/imperator/README.md

 # IMPERATOR

-This is the cloud CnC solution for sphonic clouds in the JPC and SDC environments.
+This application allows the command and control of SmartOS clouds with CFEngine promises.

 It is designed to be simple, small and flexible.
-Unlike OpenStack and others.

 It is written in NodeJS.

 It is to be extended as required.

-Don't be precious about it.
+Don't be precious with the code.
+We won't be.

 ## Concepts